What is an Upfit on a Work Truck?

 5. Crane / Mechanic Trucks

-• Service body with a crane, drawer storage, welder, air compressor
+Service body + crane, drawers, welder, air compressor.

 7. Refrigerated Trucks